Accessibility

 The Garfield Park Conservatory is committed to providing a quality experience for all visitors.

 The Garfield Park Conservatory is committed to providing a quality experience for all visitors.
 If you would like to request an accommodation for an upcoming visit, please contact us at least 24 hours in advance by emailing visitors@garfieldpark.org or calling 773-638-1766.
+If you’d like to learn more about what to expect on your visit, here is a social narrative (link opens in a new tab) to prepare you for your visit.

 Please see below for a description of the accommodations and programs we have available for adults and children of various abilities.
 We strive to provide an array of options available to accommodate all visitors and we do not discriminate on the basis of disability in admission, access or employment.
+If you have a question about accessibility or would like to arrange an accommodation for a program, please contact access@garfieldpark.org.

 Entrance & Parking